Requirements of PCI DSS Compliance

 in Detailed Guide on December 22, 2022

-Hey guys, today in this blog post, we are going to talk about what are the 12 requirements of PCI DSS Compliance.
+Hey guys, in this blog post, we are going to discuss the 12 requirements of PCI DSS Compliance.
 So keep reading.

 PCI Compliance

-Cardholders provide sensitive data to companies in the payment industry while making transactions.
+Cardholders provide sensitive data to payment industry companies while making transactions.
 Companies protect this data by following certain technical and operational standards laid out by PCI Compliance.
 Credit card companies ensure the security of this data by making PCI Compliance contractually mandatory.

 12 Requirements Of PCI DSS Compliance

-There are 12 requirements which include both operational and technical aspects.
+There are 12 requirements, including both operational and technical aspects.
 The compliance is both highly technical and expensive.
 You can reduce operations and compliance costs and ensure risk-free handling of payment card data by automating the compliance process.
-But this requires expertise and sprinto.com is the best platform for PCI DSS compliance automation.
-Now let’s look at the requirements for compliance.
+But this requires expertise, and sprinto.com is the best platform for PCI DSS compliance automation.
+Now, let’s look at the requirements for compliance.

 Firewall Configuration